include vs. require: Key Differences

 Whether Duplicate Inclusion Is Allowed

-based on whether you need to include the same file multiple times.
-If duplication is required, use include
+Choose between include and require based on whether you need to include the same file multiple times.
+If duplication is required, use include.
+If you want to prevent duplicate inclusions, use include_once or require_once.

 Example scenario — including a module file multiple times on a web page.